Head, Division of Neurosurgery, University of British Columbia

-Dr. Honey is Professor of Neurosurgery with tenure at the University of British Columbia.
+Dr. Honey is Professor and Head of the Division of Neurosurgery at the University of British Columbia.
 He obtained his medical degree from the University of Toronto and his doctoral degree from Oxford University as a Canadian Rhodes Scholar.
 He completed his Royal College training in neurosurgery in Vancouver in 1995 and became a diplomat of the American Board of Neurological Surgeons in 2000.
 He has completed an additional year of training at Harvard Medical School and is a Scholar in Surgical Leadership.

 His research is focused on the treatment of movement disorders and pain.
-He headed the world’s first trial of DBS for spasmodic dysphonia and will publish the results in 2020.
-He was the first physician to recognize and successfully treat hemi-laryngopharyngeal spasm (HeLPS syndrome) in 2014.
+He headed the world’s first trial of DBS for spasmodic dysphonia and published the results in 2021.
+He was the first physician to recognize and successfully treat hemi-laryngopharyngeal spasm (HELPS syndrome) in 2014.
 He discovered and successfully treated the first person in the world with VANCOUVER syndrome in 2019.
 He has made fundamental changes to the understanding of human pain pathways.

 In 2016, Dr. Honey was elected the President of the Canadian Neuromodulation Society (2016-2019) and hosted the annual national meetings in Whistler (2018) and Iqaluit (2019).
 The Iqaluit meeting brought attention to the fact that neuromodulation was underutilized in the Canadian North and set up referral patterns for patients in Nunavut, Northwest Territories, and Yukon.

 In 2016, Dr. Honey was elected President of the British Columbia Section of Neurosurgeons (2016-2019).